-The Department's Stormwater Prgram continues to grow as regulatory controls require stormwater runoff to be treated or contained on site.
+The Department's Stormwater Prgram continues to monitor the various types of storm water conveyance and treatment facitilites.
 In addition to new development issues, The Department continued to address numerous drainage blockages, access issues associated with dense riparian or vegetated streambanks, and upland mosquito breeding within drainage corridors.
-Department staff responded to multiple West Nile virus hot spots near stormwater conveyance or stream cooridors in 2016.
+Department staff responded to multiple West Nile virus hot spots near stormwater conveyance or stream cooridors in 2017.

 Flooding due to beaver dams has been an on-going problem for several years and causes significant mosquito breeding development sites to form in flooded pastures or other nearby dry grassy land.
 While direct population reduction methods (e.g. depredation) are the standard for beaver control, the Ecological Management Department utilizes an integrated approach to reducing the mosquitoes associated with beaver activity.
 Regular inspection and removal of beaver dams by hand or with equipment is typically the first approach.
-Due to drought conditions, the District worked on only a handful of agency owned lands to remove and monitor eight dams on a routine basis.
 Clemson Pond Leveler (CPL) leveling devices were installed or maintained in various locations to help manage pulse flows to keep water contained in existing low flow channels.